tobbik/lua-t/docs/Loop.rst

  - instead of C functions it directly executes Lua functions with Lua based parameters when events are fired
- - using a Lua table to hold the descriptors and their associated event-handlers, so it does not have to be manually resized
+ - using a Lua table to hold the descriptors and their associated event-handlers, so it does not have to be manually resized.

 Important File Handle and Platform Caveats